WildFoxStudio/clow/README.md

 ### Features

-- `freelist` Basically a non fixed size slab allocator with linked list tracking of free memory.
+- `freelist` Basically a non fixed size slab allocator with internal linked list tracking of free memory.
+- `gpalloc` General purpose allocator with external linked list tracking of free memory with alignment in mind.

 ### Usage